The TFPD Foundation seeks to secure financial and other support for its four pillars of involvement in rural community life:

 The Shangaan community of Massingir Velho who live in Mozambique’s Parque Nacional do Limpopo, close to Machampane Wilderness Camp.

 In addition, the TFPD Foundation would like to obtain environmental credentials for all of the lodges and ensure that responsible tourism practices are standard throughout the lodges.
-In 2010 !Xaus Lodge won the Imvelo Award for Responsible Tourism in the ‘Best Practice – Economic Impact’ category. !Xaus Lodge is GreenLine certified and FTTSA accredited, and TFPD’s Wilderness Hiking and Canoe Trails in Parque Nacional do Limpopo are Green Flag accredited.
+In 2010 !Xaus Lodge won the Imvelo Award for Responsible Tourism in the ‘Best Practice – Economic Impact’ category. !Xaus Lodge is GreenLine certified and FTTSA accredited, and TFPD’s Wilderness Hiking in Parque Nacional do Limpopo are Green Flag accredited.
 The other lodges will be certified and accredited as funding is obtained.

 TFPD Foundation is registered as an independent Section-21 Not for Profit Company, and established to provide an accountable, legal vehicle for acquiring and dispensing funds to the communities whose Lodges Transfrontier Parks Destinations (TFPD) manage and market.